spacelift-io/user-documentation/docs/concepts/policy/README.md

 !!! info
     In the examples for each type of policy we invite you to play around with the policy and its input [in the Rego playground](https://play.openpolicyagent.org).
 While certainly useful, we won't consider it proper unit testing.

 The whole point of policy-as-code is being able to handle it as code, which involves everyone's favorite bit - testing.
-Testing policies is crucial because you don't want them accidentally allow the wrong crowd to do the wrong things.&#x20;
+Testing policies is crucial because you don't want them accidentally allow the wrong crowd to do the wrong things.

 Luckily, Spacelift uses a well-documented and well-supported open source language called Rego, which has built-in support for testing.
 Testing Rego is extensively covered in [their documentation](https://www.openpolicyagent.org/docs/latest/policy-testing/) so in this section we'll only look at things specific to Spacelift.